remysucre/remysucre.github.io/index.md

 [OOPSLA'21] **Distinguished Paper** We used egg to [invent rewrite rules](https://dl.acm.org/doi/10.1145/3485496) that are in turn given to egg itself for equality saturation.

 [VLDB'20] [SPORES](https://dl.acm.org/doi/10.14778/3407790.3407799) is an optimizer for large scale linear algebra.
 It transforms linear algebra code through the powerful abstraction of relational algebra.

-___

-I have been very lucky to work with many brilliant undergraduate / master students:

-[Jonathan Leang](https://www.linkedin.com/in/jleang) meticuously performed many intricate experiments for SPORES.
-Jonathan now works at Snowflake, and at the same time (!!) teaches Databases at UW.

-[Yihong Zhang](https://effect.systems/) turned our idea of relational pattern matching into implementation and a publication.
-With this work, Yihong won 1st place in the PLDI 2021 Student Research Competition.